 Sitting in front of a sun lamp within the first hour of waking up every day can improve symptoms of SAD within a few days to a few weeks.

-A 2009 study found that results may be seen as quickly as 20 minutes into the first session.
+A found that results may be seen as quickly as 20 minutes into the first session.
 Since light therapy works quickly and with minimal side effects, it’s often the first line of treatment for SAD, rather than antidepressants.

 According to research, light therapy appears to improve serotonin activity and melatonin production, which improves mood and helps to restore circadian rhythms for improved sleep.

 Light therapy is sometimes used to treat some types of nonseasonal depression.
-A 2016 study on the effectiveness of light therapy used on its own or in combination with antidepressants found that both approaches were beneficial.
+A on the effectiveness of light therapy used on its own or in combination with antidepressants found that both approaches were beneficial.

 Participants in the study were divided into three groups:

 - one group received light therapy and a placebo pill

 - one group received a placebo light device and an antidepressant

 - one group received an antidepressant and light therapy